Skip links

 1. Women with Premature Ovarian Failure

-Premature Ovarian Failure (POF), which is also known as the primary ovarian insufficiency is basically a condition where a woman experiences a stoppage of her ovaries, normally before the age of 40.
+The primary ovarian insufficiency commonly known as the Premature Ovarian Failure (POF) is, in actuality, characterized by the discontinuation of the ovaries of a woman, and it normally occurs before a woman reaches 40 years of age.
 It further means that she may stop releasing eggs regularly, and if she releases, the quality of the eggs will be quite poor.

 2. Older Women with Decreased Egg Quality